SAP/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

 | `server-ca` | The trusted mTLS server certificate in PEM format.
 Line breaks as `\n`. |
 | `dashboards-endpoint` | The dashboards enpoint.
 It will be prefixed with `https://`. |

-If you have a [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging) service key, you can generate the required JSON file inlcuding all credentials of the orignial key with jq:
+If you have a [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging) service key, you can generate the required JSON file including all credentials of the orignial key with jq:

 ```bash
 cf service-key cls test \